gabrielication/RIOT/examples/coap_dtls_mbedtls/README.md

-# ADTLS over CoAP with Mbed TLS
+# ATLS over CoAP with Mbed TLS

-This program provides an example of a DTLS handshake and exchange of data using CoAP as a transport layer.
+This program provides an example of a TLS handshake and exchange of data using CoAP as a transport layer.
-The [mbed TLS](https://github.com/ARMmbed/mbedtls) library was used for the DTLS (up to 1.3) implementation and [gCoAP](https://riot-os.org/api/group__net__gcoap.html) as the CoAP implementation.
+The [mbed TLS](https://github.com/ARMmbed/mbedtls) library was used for the TLS (up to 1.3) implementation and [gCoAP](https://riot-os.org/api/group__net__gcoap.html) as the CoAP implementation.

 **KEEP IN MIND** that it is highly experimental at the moment and does suffer stability issues!